raspberrypilearning/sense-hat-puzzle-box/en/step_14.md

 if event.action == "pressed":
 ```

-+ Once the loop stops, the combination has been found, so display the `locked` picture and wait for two seconds, then display the `unlocked` picture and wait for another two seconds to show that the combination lock has been opened.
++ Once the loop stops, the combination has been found, so display the `locked` picture and wait for two seconds, then display the `unlocked` picture and wait for another two seconds to let the user know that they have opened the combination lock.

 ### Testing your lock
 To test the lock, run your program and rotate the Sense HAT.
 You may want to temporarily comment out the code for your other locks (using `#`) so that you only have one lock to test.